dreamfactorysoftware/.net-sdk/README.md

 ```

 API does not offer schema operations on dedicated fields.
 Use `UpdateTableAsync` method to update any table's schema.
+Related entities (records) are not retrieved (see related query parameter).

 #### Notes on table records operations